mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ### ![](../static/img/Animation.webp) Animations:

-- Almost all guns, melee weapons, and throwables have had their animations completely revised.
+- Almost all guns, melee weapons, and throwables have had their animations completely remade.
-- First-person weapon inertia when moving the camera and improved weapon locomotion animations.
+- First-person weapon inertia when moving the camera and improved weapon locomotion animations when walking.
+- Improved third-person movement animations for the player character and all NPCs.
 - Your player character can move diagonally in third-person.
-- Various chems have animations when consumed.
+- Various chems, food, and aid items have animations when consumed.
 - Many new immersive first-person interaction animations.
 - Turning on the Pip-Boy light has a dedicated animation.
 - A subtle camera shake effect has been added for certain actions like moving and getting hit.